 Summer warmth often lingers into September, but it becomes cooler as October nears, especially at night.
 November, in particular, can be a windy and rainy month.
 Sweaters, hoodies and lighter jackets are popular at this time of year.

-Winters are usually cold, with regular snowfalls that leave 5-20 cm of snow on the ground between December and March.
+Winters are cold with regular snowfalls and 5-20 cm snow on the ground between December and March.
 In Waterloo, we also experience high winds and drifting snow.
-Temperatures may drop to below -20C.
-Layering your clothes and weraing a winter jacket, gloves, hat and/or scarf will keep you warm.
+Temperatures may drop below -20C.
+Layering your clothes and wearing a winter jacket, gloves, hat and scarf will keep you warm.